Respiratory illnesses (including SARS-CoV-2/COVID-19)

 High-risk settings

-The Hierarchy of Controls can help implement effective controls and reduce the spread of respiratory pathogens in health and care and non-healthcare settings.
+The Hierarchy of Controls can help implement effective controls and reduce the spread of respiratory pathogens in healthcare and non-healthcare settings.
 These are applied in order and are used to identify the appropriate controls.

 Safe systems of work outlined in the hierarchy of controls, including elimination, substitution, engineering, administrative controls and personal protective equipment (PPE)/respiratory protective equipment (RPE), are integral to IPC measures.